Wilhelm Trapp

-Major Wilhelm Trapp, nicknamed Papa Trapp by his subordinates, (Nitzow, 4 September 1889 – executed 18 December 1948, Siedlce) was a career policeman who commanded the Reserve Police Battalion 101 formation of Nazi Germany uniformed police force known as Order Police (Ordnungspolizei).
+Major Wilhelm Gustav Friedrich Trapp, nicknamed Papa Trapp by his subordinates, (4 September 1889 – 18 December 1948) was a German career policeman who commanded the Reserve Police Battalion 101 formation of Nazi Germany's uniformed police force known as the Order Police (Ordnungspolizei).
+The Battalion was the subject of Christopher Browning's Ordinary Men.

 A World War I veteran, recipient of the Iron Cross First Class, and an "old Party fighter", having joined the NSDAP in December 1932, Trapp served in occupied Poland during World War II, subsequently leading his battalion of nearly 500 middle-aged men from Hamburg on genocidal missions against the Polish Jews.

-He was captured after the war by the Allies and handed over to the British authorities.
-After investigation by the Polish Military Mission he was extradited to Poland in 1946, and charged with war crimes and crimes against humanity.
-Trapp was found guilty and sentenced to death by the Siedlce District Court on 6 July 1948, and executed on 18 December 1948.
+After the war, Trapp was taken into British custody.
+After investigation by the Polish Military Mission, the British extradited him to Poland in 1946, where he was put on trial as a war criminal.
+Trapp was found guilty and sentenced to death by the Siedlce District Court on 6 July 1948, and executed by hanging on 18 December 1948, along with fellow officer Gustav Drewes.